Skip to Content

 The Chicago Manual of Style: 18th Edition Updates

 The Chicago Manual of Style (CMoS), one of the most-used style guides in publishing, is headed for an update to its 18th edition later this year and editors are eager to know what changes it will contain.
-Russel Harper, editor of CMoS, chatted with Mark Allen on That Word Chat, live at the ACES 2024 conference, giving us a glimpse at the changes coming.
+Russell Harper, editor of CMoS, chatted with Mark Allen on That Word Chat, live at the ACES 2024 conference, giving us a glimpse at the changes coming.

 Changes Announced